Coronavirus: West Bengal to club containment, buffer zones; enforce tougher lockdown from July 9

 The government said that non-essential activities will not be allowed in containment zones, while shopping malls and industries will also be shut.

-On Tuesday, COVID-19 death toll in the state rised to 779 with 22 more fatalities; 861 new cases reported.
+On Tuesday, COVID-19 death toll in the state rose to 779 with 22 more fatalities; 861 new cases reported.

 Earlier in the day, the state government said it was planning to reimpose strict lockdown in pockets of Kolkata.